dzoba/gptrpg/readme.md

 * The character (agent)
 * Impassable tiles
-* A plant layer with "plantable" tiles, and plants (not currently in use by agent)
+* A plant layer with "plantable" tiles, and plants (not currently in use by agent).
+Player can plant food on plantable tiles with S key and harvest food with D key.

 ## The Agent
 Code for the agent lives in the `agent` directory.